Surfaces of section for geodesic flows of closed surfaces: Introduction

 \section{Introduction}

 Let $N$ be a closed connected 3-manifold, and $X$ a nowhere vanishing vector field on $N$ with flow $\phi_t:N\to N$.
 A \emph{surface of section} for $X$ is a (not necessarily connected) immersed compact surface $\Sigma\looparrowright N$ whose boundary $\partial\Sigma$ is tangent to $X$, and whose interior $\interior(\Sigma)$ is embedded in $N\setminus\partial\Sigma$ and transverse to $X$.
-A surface of section allows to read part of the dynamics of $X$ as discrete dynamics of the first return map to $\Sigma$.
+A surface of section allows us to read part of the dynamics of $X$ as discrete dynamics of the first return map to $\Sigma$.
 For this purpose, we consider the first return time function

-Here, as usual, we set $\inf\varnothing=\infty$.
+Here, as usual, we set $\inf\varnothing=+\infty$.
 The function $\tau$ is continuous on the whole $\interior(\Sigma)$, and smooth on the open subsets where it is finite.
 The surface of section $\Sigma$ is called a \emph{Birkhoff section} when there exists a finite constant $\ell>0$ such that, for each $z\in N$, the orbit segment $\phi_{[0,\ell]}(z)$ intersects $\Sigma$.
 Under this condition, outside $\partial\Sigma$ the dynamical system defined by $X$ is the suspension of the discrete dynamical system defined by the first return map

-Notice that a Birkhoff section $\Sigma$ is not necessarily connected, but since the ambient 3-manifold $N$ is connected any connected component of $\Sigma$ is a Birkhoff section as well.
+Notice that a Birkhoff section $\Sigma$ is not necessarily connected, but any connected component of $\Sigma$ is a Birkhoff section as well.
 By means of a Birkhoff section, statements concerning 2-dimensional discrete dynamics can be translated into corresponding statements for the dynamics of vector fields in dimension 3.